EvanON-test/msc-dissertation/README.md

     `sudo python3.9 realtime_pipeline.py --frames_interval 120`

+Detection data is saved in its own unique directory within the following directory: `msc-dissertation/realtime_frames`

 ---

 # realtime_pipeline_demo.py - Main file for executing the multi-threaded pipeline in real time, with a live display.